CHamat96/will-it-emo-night/README.md

 ## New Features
 * Users can Randomly generate a song & view its Sadness/Moshability ratings
 * Users can add the current song to an "Emo Night Playlist," which can then be exported to their Spotify Account
+* Users can now adjust the playlist order by shifting the songs either up or down in the playlist order

 ### Roadmap
 #### Recent Updates